Performing a Data Hub major/minor version upgrade

-A major/minor version upgrade initiates an upgrade of the major/minor Cloudera Manager and Runtime versions, as well as the required additional parcels (Spark3, Flink, Profiler, and Cloudera Flow Management).
-After you perform a major/minor upgrade on a Data Lake, perform a major/minor version upgrade on each Data Hub attached to the Data Lake.
+A major/minor version upgrade initiates an upgrade of the major/minor Cloudera Manager and Cloudera Runtime versions, as well as the required additional parcels (Spark3, Flink, Profiler, and Cloudera Flow Management).
+After you perform a major/minor upgrade on a Data Lake, you should in most cases perform a major/minor version upgrade on each Cloudera Data Hub cluster attached to the Data Lake.
+The Cloudera Data Hub clusters must run the same major/minor Cloudera Runtime version as the Data Lake--with the exception of Cloudera Data Hub clusters on Cloudera Runtime 7.2.16+, which are compatible with Data Lake versions 7.2.17+.

 Post-upgrade tasks